tcwangshiqi-columbia/ReluVal/README.md

 make
 ```

+## File Structure

+* network_test.c: main file to run with
+* nnet.c: deal with network and do symbolic interval analysis
+* split.c: manage iterative refinement and dynamic thread rebalancing
+* matrix.c: matrix operation supported by OpenBLAS
+* nnet/: network of ACAS Xu models
+* scripts/: scripts to run the ACAS Xu evaluations

 ## Running

 The main function is in network_test.c.
 To run the function, you can call the binary ./network_test.
 It expects at least three arguments.
 Here is the argument list: